tharunthej/tharunthej/README.md

 - 👋 Hi, I’m @tharunthej
 - 👀 I’m interested in CyberSecurity and Python Projects.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m a full-stack developer in .NET and Angular.
 - 💞️ I’m looking to collaborate on OpenSource Python projects.

 <!---